 All pre-licensure nursing students will be required to take nationally normed tests throughout the curriculum.
 The specialty tests, which become part of the course grade, will be given in the following courses:

 All pre-licensure senior level-nursing students will take two HESI Exit comprehensive exams while enrolled in NURS.4130 Role Transition.
 These exams also are a part of the course grade.
 Senior nursing students who do not achieve a HESI score of 900 or higher on the first HESI exit exam must enroll in an approved online review course and provide evidence of ongoing participation prior to taking the second HESI exit exam.

 In addition to enforcing the policy, a HESI Confidentiality Statement will be signed by all students prior to taking HESI exams.
 The agreement states that students consent not to disclose to any individual or remove any documents about the content of HESI test items, answers, or rationales.
 Failure to honor this agreement will result in their name being submitted to the MA BORN and in possible legal action.

 Basic Math Competency and Medication Calculation Policy

-To assure safe administration of medication to patients in the clinical area the following policy was implemented.
+To assure safe administration of medication to patients in the clinical area the following policy was implemented:

 Withdrawal from Nursing

-Students who wish to withdraw from any nursing course are advised that such withdrawal may result in termination of enrollment in the nursing program.
+Students who wish to withdraw from any nursing course are advised that such withdrawal may result in termination of enrollment in the Nursing program.

 Such students who wish to apply for readmission to the nursing program as members of subsequent graduation classes are advised that consideration for readmission is determined not only by academic eligibility requirements in effect for the class to which admission is sought but also by enrollment quotas.
-Accordingly, students are advised to confer with the Chairperson of the School of Nursing prior to applying for readmission in order to ascertain if program vacancies exist.
+Accordingly, students are advised to confer with the chairperson of the Solomont School of Nursing prior to applying for readmission in order to ascertain if program vacancies exist.